 Pretend for a moment you have a website home page with 3 columns.
 It appears perfectly on a desktop or laptop screen.

 Now, imagine slowly shrinking the horizontal size of the screen, from right to left.
-Depending on the type of website design used, those columns will probably stack on top of each other, ultimately resulting in a single column page.
+Depending on the type of web page layout used, those columns will probably stack on top of each other, ultimately resulting in a single column page.

 Now, what happens if we have an important call to action in center column.
 That might display perfectly on a large screen device.
 However, viewing this same page on a mobile device, the middle column will probably stack down under the column on the left.
 If so, your most important call to action is moved below an element of less value or importance.

-If you have a non responsive WordPress website there are even a few plugins out there that will automatically make your site somewhat responsive.
+If you have a non responsive WordPress website there used to be a few plugins out there that will automatically make your site somewhat responsive.
 At least good enough to pass Google’s mobile friendly test.
-This would only be a short term fix but it’s better than nothing!
+This was only a short term fix but it’s better than nothing!
 This won’t work on all WordPress themes, but if your site is not mobile friendly, you have little to lose by trying!

 Contact us today and let’s see if we can help!